Where to Find Brush in Minecraft

 How hard is it to find Brush?

-Finding Brush is rated very easy (1 out of 5) — it is one of the first things a new survival world can supply, needing no special gear or travel.
+Finding Brush is rated very easy (1 out of 5): it is one of the first things a new survival world can supply, needing no special gear or travel.

 When was Brush added to Minecraft?

-Brush was added in the 1.20 update and is part of the current 1.21 release.
+Brush was added in the 1.20 update.